-Enabling username & password authentication on Linux
+Enabling username and password authentication on Linux

 Depending on your SSH target machine’s distribution you may need to enable password authentication.